bullet-train-pro/bullet_train-billing-umbrella_subscriptions/README.md

 In either case the existence of the `UmbrellaSubscription` should be visible for both teams somehow.

+This gem should provide a UI that is easy to include or activate in a BT project.

 ## Object Model

 Currently a `Billing::Subscription` `belongs_to` a single `Team` and the usage gem uses that relationship to find and enforce limits.